Learn-Together-Pro/ComputerScience/concepts.md

 ## Communication

+APM ~ application performance monitoring
+: ...

 Pub-Sub ~ Publish-Subscribe ~ Broker
 : Implementation of publish-subscribe as a service.
 Conceptually it is message queue + namespace ~ channels ~ types of events.

 Message queue
-: Implementation of publish-subscribe as a service.
+: Implementation of publish-subscribe with a single channel as a service.
 Conceptually it is pub-sub with a single channel ~ type of event.

 CQRS ~ Command and Query Responsibility Segregation
 : Pattern that separates read and update operations for a data store.
 Implementing CQRS in your application can maximize its performance, scalability, and security.
 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.